 The brochure writers continued: “Bronco's built to go… through snow, mud or shifting sands, up ground that's too rough for anything but the toughest.
 Bronco's four-wheel drive gives you the traction!
 Big Six or V-8 engines give you the power!
 Underneath, Bronco has lots of ground clearance and a tough, protected underside.
 Wide-track Mono-Beam front suspension makes Bronco stable on hillsides, smooth riding, and easy handling no matter where you go to work or play!”

 The brochure language was pretty appealing back in the day, and in a way, that timeless appeal helps explain Ford's decision to re-launch the new Bronco some 50 years later.

-Offered here is a fully restored and upgraded '75 Bronco in Ford's signature Grabber Blue-and-white over black.
+Offered here is a fully restored, upgraded, and off-road-ready '75 Bronco refinished in medium-blue metallic over black.
 Needless to say, the popularity of first-generation Broncos has surged dramatically in recent years.
 The result has been a booming business in restorations.
-The '75 Bronco offered here was respectfully treated to a comprehensive professional restoration, and the result is an exceptional build ready for its next owner's adventures.
+The '75 Bronco offered here was treated to a comprehensive professional restoration with an aim of returning it to off-road-ready status, and the result is an exceptional build ready for its next owner's adventures.